By Will Thiel

 - Business Context

-Data unification is a must for any type of behavioral analytics.
+Data unification to create a single customer view is a must for any type of behavioral analytics.
 AI thrives on information—the more the better.

 The new generation of data unification tools make this daunting task cheap, fast, and relatively pain-free.
-Customer journey analytics platforms provide this service for a fraction of the cost of the dedicated data services providers of yore—even delivering a level of data integration free of charge.
+Customer journey management solutions provide this service for a fraction of the cost of the dedicated data services providers of yore—even delivering a level of data integration free of charge.

-The tedium of pulling together dozens of data sources is now just background noise.
-Expect timelines of days not weeks, with simpler data sources integrated within 1-3 days.
+The tedium of pulling together dozens of data sources encompassing millions of data points is now just background noise.
+Expect timelines of weeks, not months.

 It’s a far cry from the expansive data engineering initiatives that likely still haunt your dreams.